maddelen/1DV610-L2/README.md

 This is a student project in the course Mjukvarukvalitet 1dv610 at Linneuniversitetet.

 ## Description
 This application will be able to count the number of words you entered, the number of sentences and the number of characters.
+It will also let you know which word is the longest in your text input.

 ## Installation
 1. Clone the git repository and place it somewhere on your computer.